JetBrains/teamcity-documentation/topics/setting-up-and-running-additional-build-agents.md

 3. Follow the instructions on the opened [page](https://hub.docker.com/r/jetbrains/teamcity-agent/).

 ### Installing via ZIP File
-1. Make sure a JDK (JRE) 1.8.0\_161 or later (Java 6\-10 are supported, but 1.8.0\_161\+ is recommended) is properly installed on the agent computer.
+1. Make sure a JDK (JRE) 1.8.0_161 or later (Java 6-10 are supported, but 1.8.0_161+ is recommended) is properly installed on the agent computer.
 2. On the agent computer, make sure the `JRE_HOME` or `JAVA_HOME` environment variables are set (pointing to the installed JRE or JDK directory respectively).
 3. In the TeamCity web UI, navigate to the __Agents__ tab.
-4. Click the __Install Build Agents__ link and select __Zip file distribution__ to download the archive.
+4. Click the __Install Build Agents__ link and select one of the two options to download the archive:
+   * __Minimal ZIP file distribution__: a regular build agent with no plugins
+   * (since TeamCity 2020.1) __Full ZIP file distribution*__: a full build agent prepacked with all plugins currently enabled on the server
-5. Unzip the downloaded file into the desired directory.
+5. Extract the downloaded file into the desired directory.
 6. Navigate to the `<installation path>\conf` directory, locate the file called `buildAgent.dist.properties` and rename it to `buildAgent.properties`.
 7. Edit the `buildAgent.properties` file to specify the TeamCity server URL (HTTPS is recommended, see the [notes](#Agent-Server+Data+Transfers)) and the name of the agent.
-Refer to the [Build Agent Configuration](build-agent-configuration.md) section for details on agent configuration.
+Refer to the [Build Agent Configuration](build-agent-configuration.md) page for details on agent configuration.
 8. Under Linux, you may need to give execution permissions to the `bin/agent.sh` shell script.

+On Windows, you may also want to install the [build agent Windows service](#Build+Agent+as+a+Windows+Service) instead of using the manual agent startup.

 <tip>

-On Windows you may also want to install the [build agent windows service](#Build+Agent+as+a+Windows+Service) instead of the manual agent startup.
+\* A minimal TeamCity agent distribution does not contain plugins: the agent downloads them on the first start.
+The full agent contains all enabled plugins and automatically stays relevant with the current TeamCity server state.
+This makes its distribution archive larger but significantly reduces the time spent on the first agent run.

+The full agent is the most convenient if you use scripts for creating and cloning agent images (for example, [in cloud](agent-cloud-profile.md)).
+Each cloned instance will be synchronized with the server from the start and can instantly run a build.

+Note that after starting, the full agent behaves like a regular agent.
+If you modify the state of plugins on the TeamCity server, all active agents will need to restart to sync with the server.

 </tip>

 ### Installing via Agent Push

 TeamCity provides functionality that allows installing a build agent to a remote host.
 Currently supported combinations of the server host platform and targets for build agents are:
-* from the Unix\-based TeamCity server, build agents can be installed to Unix hosts only (via SSH)
+* from the Unix-based TeamCity server, build agents can be installed to Unix hosts only (via SSH)
-* from the Windows\-based TeamCity server, build agents can be installed to Unix (via SSH) or Windows (via psexec) hosts
+* from the Windows-based TeamCity server, build agents can be installed to Unix (via SSH) or Windows (via psexec) hosts

 <note>